iNavFlight/inav/docs/development/Building in Windows 10 or 11 with MSYS2.md

 # while inside the build directory
 cmake ..
 ```
-Once that's done you can compile the firmware for your controller
+Once that's done you can compile the firmware for your flight controller
 ```
 make DALRCF405
 ```